unixnme/openfst/tlg/README.md

-## Creating TLG graph for CTC models using OpenFST
+## Creating TLG Graph for CTC Models using OpenFST

 ### What is TLG?
 T stands for token.
 T graph maps CTC acoustic tokens to characters.